 ‘Our Dreamings is a multimedia downloadable educational resource about indigenous aboriginal traditional art and culture from the Central Desert of Australia.
 Available to purchase and download direct to your own desktop’.

 Victorian Aboriginal Education Association Inc..
 ‘Click to view a specific resource or scroll down to see all resources’.

 - Rick Roser Resources

-Access resources from clipart to performances from this site.
+Resources from clipart to performances on this site.